 - The grants are intended to provide funding for travel, accommodation and sundry daily expenses, but not car hire, purchase of equipment or professional fees, or to buy publication space

-- Grants are generally between $300 and $1,500
+- Grants are generally as much as $1500

 Duration of Grants: The reporting project should be completed and published within three months of the receipt of the grant funding unless otherwise agreed